ybirader/first-commit/README.md

 ## Usage

-1. Run `first-commit init TOKEN`, where `TOKEN` is a valid personal Github token.
-For more details, see
+1. Run `first-commit init TOKEN`, where `TOKEN` is a valid Github personal access token.
+To register a new personal access token, see [here](https://github.com/settings/tokens/new)
 2. Run `first-commit PROJECT_NAME`, which returns the url for the first commit of the project.

 For example, `first-commit rails/rails` returns the url of the first commit to Rails.